COMPANY |

 Case Background:

-A class action lawsuit was filed on behalf of those who purchased or otherwise acquired Reddit, Inc. (“Reddit”) (NYSE: RDDT) securities between October 29, 2024, and May 20, 2025, inclusive (the “Class Period”).
+This is a federal securities fraud class action lawsuit on behalf of those who purchased or otherwise acquired Reddit, Inc. (“Reddit”) (NYSE: RDDT) securities between October 29, 2024 and May 20, 2025, inclusive (the “Class Period”).